SollyBunny/ddnet-custom-communities/README.md

 ## Requirements

-* Some servers
+* You have atleast 3 game servers
-* Moderators
+* Some moderators
 * Reports in game, through Discord or web
 * A Discord server or website in /info or MOTD
 * Follows master server rules, seen [here](https://ddnet.org/rules/master/)
 * Servers have /rules similar to DDNet

-I prefer if
 * All servers start with the community name

-* You have atleast 3 servers
+Do note that these rules can be bent both ways and are subject to mine and others' judgement

 ## How to add your own community

 1. Meet requirements
 2. Create a PR with your icon and servers added to the JSON
 3. Win

-If you meet these requirements you can create a pull request with your community

-Do note that these rules can be bent both ways and are subject to mine and others' judgement